Skip to main content

 Humanitarian protection aims to prevent, reduce, and respond to the risks and consequences of violence, deprivation, and abuse in humanitarian settings.

-In 2021, over 113 million persons required protection due to humanitarian crises.
+According to the Global Protection Cluster, in 2023, over 168 million people required protection due to humanitarian crises.

-In 2021, more than 22 million people benefited from EU-funded protection actions.
+In 2023, nearly 10 million people benefited from EU-funded protection actions.